 The bladder is part of the urinary system.
-This system makes, stores, and gets rid of liquid waste called urine.
+This system makes, store called urine.
 Parts of the urinary system include:

 - Kidneys, which filter blood to collect waste and make urine - Ureters, small tubes that carry urine from each kidney to the bladder - The bladder, where urine is stored before it leaves the body - The urethra, the tube urine goes through to leave the body